 GUELPH, Ont.
 Feb.
 1, 2017

-Brantford native Rachael Derbyshire has been selected as “Canada’s New Noah” for 2017 by Wildlife Preservation Canada, a national charity which works to save endangered species.
+University of Guelph alumnus and current staff member Rachael Derbyshire has been selected as “Canada’s New Noah” for 2017 by Wildlife Preservation Canada, a national charity which works to save endangered species.

 The prestigious scholarship has been bestowed annually to one promising young Canadian wildlife biologist every year since 1988.
 Winners spend six months in the Indian Ocean island nation of Mauritius, home of the fabled but ill-fated dodo, where they are enrolled in a post-graduate diploma program in Endangered Species Recovery run by the Durrell Conservation Academy.